apache/geode/gemfire-spark-connector/doc/7_save_dstream.md

-## Saving DStream to GemFire
+## Saving DStream to Geode
 Spark Streaming extends the core API to allow high-throughput, fault-tolerant stream processing of live data streams.
 Data can be ingested from many sources such as Akka, Kafka, Flume, Twitter, ZeroMQ, TCP sockets, etc.
-Results can be stored in GemFire.
+Results can be stored in Geode.

 ### A Simple Spark Streaming App: Stateful Network Word Count